jesswillan/groove-game-fe/README.md

 ### Prerequisites

-1. Install node and ensire you are running version v16.18.1 or higher.
+1. Install node and/or ensure you are running version v16.18.1 or higher:
 ```
 node -v
 ```

-- npm

-2. Install npm and ensure you are running version 8.19.2 or higher.
+2. Install npm and/or ensure you are running version 8.19.2 or higher:
 ```
+//install npm
 npm install -g npm

+//check the version you're running
 npm -v
 ```